chiedo/leadership/README.md

 - Making Work Visible by Dominica DeGrandis
 - Agile estimating and planning by Mike Cohn
 - Shape Up by Ryan Singer
-- The Timeless Way of Building by Christopher Alexander

 ### Sales and Marketing

 - The Sales Learning Curve by Mark Leslie and Charles A. Holloway
-- Dotcom Secrets by Russell Brunson
 - Building a Storybrand by Donald Miller
 - $100M Offers by Alex Hormozi

 ### Product

+- The Lean Startup by Eric Ries
 - The Customer driven playbook by Travis Lowdermilk
-- The Lean Startup by Eric Ries
-- Sprint by Jake Knapp
-- Inspired by Marty Cagan
-- Continuous Discovery Habits by Teresa Torres
 - A Pattern Language by Christopher Alexander

 ### Business

-- Build by Tony Fadell
 - Rocket Fuel by Gino Wikcman

-### Strategy

-- 7 Powers: The Foundations of Business Strategy by Hamilton Helmer

 ## Contact me